How to Create a Medical App in 2022: The Ultimate Guide

 - Minimizing medical mistakes

-- Lowering spending for hospitals and patients
+- Lowering spending for healthcare providers and patients

 - Improving communication between physicians and patients